Spit mixed with dirt – Muddy words flow

-I read this book on my kindle.
+I read this in paperback.
 This is an unsolicited review.

 Read more book reviews by following the Book Reviews Category.